 Andy Sher, “Compromise on Tennessee Underage Marriage Bill Boosts Chances of Passage,” Times Free Press (March 15, 2018).
 Legislation limiting child marriage in Tennessee appears to have a clear path to the House floor after an amended version passed through the Civil Justice Subcommittee.
-The bill was amended by the Subcommittee to allow a 17-year-old to marry a partner now more than three years older through a legal process overseen by a judge who can declare them a legal adult.
+The bill was amended by the Subcommittee to allow 17-year-olds to marry a partner no more than three years older, through a legal process overseen by a judge who can declare them a legal adult.
 Read more.

 Elizabeth Wynne Johnson, “Kentucky Votes to Ban Child Marriage,” NPR (March 16, 2018).
 Kentucky, which is currently one of 25 states which sets no minimum marriage age and has one of the highest rates of child marriage in the nation, has become a leader of the movement to end child marriage in the United States with the passage of Senate Bill 48.
-The bill prohibits all marriage under age 17 and requires approval from parents and a judge for 17-year-olds, and was celebrated by survivors and advocates as an important step in the national movement to protect children from the harms of early marriage.
+The bill prohibits all marriage under age 17 and requires approval from parents and a judge for 17-year-olds to marry.
+Its passage was celebrated by survivors and advocates as an important step in the national movement to protect children from the harms of early marriage.
 Read more.

 “Survivors of Child Marriages and Forced Marriages Speak Out,” Iris (March 20, 2018).
 Three women who survived child and forced marriages speak out about their experiences.
 Sara was forced into marriage at age 15, Naila at age 13, and Fraidy at age 19.
 Forced marriage can happen at any age, and can result from and lead to manipulation, communal pressure, coercion, blackmail, threats, or physical abuse.
 Watch here.